To onlookers, to be addicted to a stimulus represents a consistent, ongoing desire and/or action, which links to a choice.

 Professional support here at Asana Lodge

 At Asana Lodge, we can support you through the addiction recovery process, with the aim to break the cycle.
-We will work with you to revert habits, unpick routines, and change your outlooks, to deter the accommodation of addictive stimuli.
+We will work with you to revert habits, unpick routines, and change your outlooks, to deter the accommodation of addiction.

 The addiction cycle can be very strong and resilient.
 Yet with support and treatment, you can too.
-Understanding the causation of your addiction will be very important, to control subsequent steps of the addiction cycle.
+Understanding the cause of your addiction will be very important to control subsequent steps of the addiction cycle.
 Through our rehab offering, you can work to break the addiction cycle.Back to all posts